 The MA (Hons) in Financial Economics provides a structured, cumulative and rigorous foundation of economic concepts, principles, analysis, techniques and knowledge.
 During your studies, you will develop your analytical and decision-making abilities through training in quantitative and model-based methods of analysis.
-Over the course of study, students engage with a number of specialist topics including portfolio management, asset pricing and corporate finance.
+Over the course of study, students engage with specialist topics including portfolio management, asset pricing and corporate finance.

-Financial Economics is studied up to Honours level in both the Faculty of Science (BSc) and the Faculty of Arts (MA).
-Students who have a background in the Arts or who wish to study Financial Economics alongside Arts subjects at St Andrews should apply for the MA.
-For those interested in studying Financial Economics alongside Science subjects, the BSc (Hons) in Financial Economicsmay be of interest instead.
+Financial economics is studied up to Honours level in both the Faculty of Science (BSc) and the Faculty of Arts (MA).
+Students who have a background in the Arts or who wish to study financial economics alongside Arts subjects at St Andrews should apply for the MA.
+For those interested in studying financial economics alongside Science subjects, the BSc (Hons) in Financial Economics may be of interest instead.

 Information about all programmes from previous years of entry can be found in the archive.